History of Germany during World War I: War fever

-The "spirit of 1914" was the overwhelming, enthusiastic support of all elements of the population for war in 1914.
-In the Reichstag, the vote for credits was unanimous, with all the Socialists but one (Karl Liebknecht) joining in.
-One professor testified to a "great single feeling of moral elevation of soaring of religious sentiment, in short, the ascent of a whole people to the heights."
-At the same time, there was a level of anxiety; most commentators predicted the short victorious war – but that hope was dashed in a matter of weeks, as the invasion of Belgium bogged down and the French Army held in front of Paris.
+The "spirit of 1914" was the enthusiastic support of mostly the educated middle- and upper-class elements of the population for the war when it first broke out in 1914.
+In the Reichstag, the vote for credits was unanimous, including from the Social Democrats.
+One professor testified to a "great single feeling of moral elevation or soaring of religious sentiment, in short, the ascent of a whole people to the heights."
+At the same time, there was a level of anxiety; most commentators predicted a short victorious war – but that hope was dashed in a matter of weeks, as the invasion of Belgium bogged down and the French Army held before Paris.
 The Western Front became a killing machine, as neither army moved more than a few hundred yards at a time.
 Industry in late 1914 was in chaos, unemployment soared while it took months to reconvert to munitions productions.
 In 1916, the Hindenburg Program called for the mobilization of all economic resources to produce artillery, shells, and machine guns.
 Church bells and copper roofs were ripped out and melted down.

 According to historian William H. MacNeil: